We turn a good ride into an unusual and brilliant experience

 Studio Go Go’s team has extensive experience working with clients across the spectrum of the arts (festivals, arts organisations, museums, the cultural sector); the entertainment industry (amusement parks and leisure); professional commissions (design & architecture); and with blue chip clients on global marketing campaigns.
 We can produce to commission, or work closely with your team to realise their ideas.

-We are world-class creatives and cutting-edge technologists.
-We develop content that can be distributed globally, to be played locally on mobile VR headsets.
+We are world-class creatives and cutting-edge technologists, with an eco-friendly agenda to transport less and reuse more.
+We develop digital content that can be distributed globally, to be played on mobile VR headsets and existing rides sourced locally.
 Our work ranges from avant-garde audio visual artworks, to the creation of playful interactive adventures.

 “We’ve got special sauce”, as our developers like to say.
 It’s called Go Go XR™ – our games engine that runs on mobile VR headsets.
-Go Go XR™ works out how your body’s moving on a real ride and can make you believe that you’re doing something quite incredible in the virtual world.
+Go Go XR™ works out how your body’s moving on a real ride and can make you believe that you’re doing something quite incredible in the virtual world (UK Patent Application No. GB1906340.3 pending).
 We don’t just keep our special sauce to ourselves – Go Go XR™ can be licensed to bring your company’s creations to life.

 Studio Go Go’s core team spans a wide range of key skills with a depth of industry experience, which unlocks an extensive network of partners, collaborators, workers, and customers.